tarantool/nginx_upstream_module/README.md

     "params"

+      TNT_METHOD is a name of Tarantool lua function.
       Here is a Structured array, that MUST hold the TNT_METHOD name as first element before all of the rest elements.
       These elements are arguments of TNT_METHOD.

     "id"
       An identifier established by the Client MUST contain an unsigned Number not